projectestac/wordpress-add-to-any/README.txt

 5. Settings panel

 == Changelog ==

+= 1.7.4 =
+* Fix custom/secondary contexts check when the WP query object is unavailable

+= 1.7.3 =
+* Add icon size options for the floating share buttons
+* Replace packaged PNG icons with SVG icons
+* Update services in AddToAny settings
+* Update standard placement to prevent the share buttons from automatically appearing in custom/secondary contexts
+* Set feed URL & title in AddToAny Follow widgets using HTML5 data attributes

 = 1.7.2 =
 * Accept arguments in universal button template tag for additional classes and HTML contents